Non-ergodicity on the SU(2)-character varieties: Invariant functions

 \begin{lemma} If $a_I$ is conjugated to $a_J$ and $b_I$ is conjugated to $b_J$ then the two directions $[A_I-A_J]$ and $[B_I-B_J]$ defined on $P(\mathbb{H}^{0})$ are equal. \end{lemma}

 \begin{proof} Consider the following linear map, which is a function that depends only on $A_I$ and $A_J$ :

 The fact that $A_I$ is conjugated to $A_J$ implies that the kernel of $\phi$ is of rank $2$ since non-zero elements in the kernel are those who conjugate $A_I$ to $A_J$.
 So the image of $\phi$, denoted $Im(\phi)$, is of rank $2$.
-Observe that $Im(\phi)$ can not only contain traceless matrices; if $tr \circ \phi$ vanishes then, in particular, $\phi(1)=A_I.A_J^{-1}-1$ would be traceless which would imply that $A_I=A_J$ which does not hold in general.
+Observe that $Im(\phi)$ cannot contain only traceless matrices; if $\tr \circ \phi$ vanishes then, in particular, $\phi(1)=A_I.A_J^{-1}-1$ would be traceless which would imply that $A_I=A_J$ which does not hold in general.
 From the rectangle relation, we deduce that Therefore $B_I-B_J \in Im(\phi)$.
-Since $B_I$ and $B_J$ are conjugate then The conjugacy assumption of $A_I$ and $A_J$ together with the fact that $\phi(A_J) = A_I-A_J$ allow us to deduce that:
+Since $B_I$ and $B_J$ are conjugate then The conjugacy assumption of $A_I$ and $A_J$ together with the fact that $\phi(A_J) = A_I-A_J$ allow us to deduce that: \end{proof}